 When Alpharetta Methodist is included in the planned giving from your estate, please submit a completed Confidential Legacy Gift Confirmation Form to Director of Finance and HR, Helen Bethenod.
 All information is confidential.
 It is optional to include the expected value of your gift.
 Upon submission of the form, you become a member of the Alpharetta Methodist Legacy Fellowship.

 - Parking attendants: Ensure safe and efficient traffic flow on Sunday mornings and for special large events, while extending a warm greeting to all.
 Contact Dave Guilbault.

 - Guest Services greeters: Offer friendly assistance and information to guests and members on Sunday morning.
 Greeters work for about an hour and a half once per month.
-Contact Director of Outreach and Connections Allison Nye.
+Contact Director of Discipleship and Connections Allison Nye.

 Worship ministries focus on ensuring that church members and guests have a welcoming, positive experience when they come to worship on Sunday mornings.
 Worship ministries include: